BleepingSoftware/BleepingLibrary/GettingStarted.md

 ## Example Sketches

-The following examples will start a BLE setup server allowing a user to configure WiFi credentials and more.
+Each of the following examples will show a different feature of the BleepingLibrary, many applications will use a combination of them all.

-### BleepingExample
+### BleepingWiFiExample

 The [BleepingWiFiProvision](examples/BleepingWiFiProvision/BleepingWiFiProvision.ino) example sketch will demonstrate: